Last Updated on July 21, 2024 by Alice Benny

 Situate all your prickly pear harvesting tools outside before you start picking.

 Prickly pear is desert survival food.
 It grows without much maintenance or care.
 You can use prickly pear for jam, smoothies, punch, popsicles, cocktails, and more.
-There are many health benefits from prickly pears as well, including Vitamin C, B vitamins, an excellent source of vital minerals like potassium, calcium, magnesium and copper as well as antioxidant flavonoids and polyphenols and fiber.
+They are an excellent source of vital minerals like potassium, calcium, magnesium and copper as well as antioxidant flavonoids and polyphenols and fiber.

 People who garden in the desert spend hours tending to their fruit trees and garden in the summer.
 Yet prickly pear thrives without any effort at all!
 Growing prickly pear cactus is a great way to add some color and interest as well as food to your property.